Hi there! thank you for trying out Pyroscope! In this guide you'll need just 3 steps in order to start monitoring your application's performance.

 We currently support 3 platforms:

-To start profiling a Ruby application, add
+To start profiling a Python application, just add

 This will make pyroscope agent send profiling data over to pyroscope server.
 Open http://localhost:4040/ in your browser to explore the incoming profiling data.